dolthub/dolt-integrations/dolt_integrations/dvc/examples/fashion-mnist/dolt-dvc-demo.md

 # Conclusion

-We walked through a Fashion-MNIST tutorial to highlight how Dolt and DVC can collaborate to offer more features to users.
+We walked through a Fashion-MNIST tutorial to show how Dolt and DVC can collaborate to offer more features to users.
 Dolt excels at reproducibility for tabular datasets.
 DVC creates a process by which data scientists can better organize their work and collaborate.

 We will be releasing new integrations and tutorials every month to show how Dolt can complement applications with versioning, reproducibility and